melwel74/melwel74/README.md

 - Enhancing my full-stack development skills with a focus on React and Node.js.
 - I've completed my cybersecurity course with Google's 6-month program and am now preparing for the CompTIA Security+ certification

+# My Progress

+Welcome to my GitHub!
+Here's a quick snapshot of my skills development and project completion progress:

+## Skills Development Progress

+### Frontend Development: 70%
+🟩🟩🟩🟩🟩🟩🟩🟥🟥🟥

+### Backend Development: 80%
+🟩🟩🟩🟩🟩🟩🟩🟩🟥🟥

+### Cybersecurity: 50%
+🟩🟩🟩🟩🟩🟥🟥🟥🟥🟥

+### Cloud Technologies: 40%
+🟩🟩🟩🟩🟥🟥🟥🟥🟥🟥

+## Project Completion Progress

+### Taskinator: 90%
+🟩🟩🟩🟩🟩🟩🟩🟩🟩🟥

+### Other Projects: 60%
+🟩🟩🟩🟩🟩🟩🟥🟥🟥🟥

+Feel free to check out my repositories for more details on my projects and to see my progress in real-time!

 ## 🌱 I’m currently learning